shorepine/amy/README.md

 amy.send(voices="0", osc=1, filter_freq="440,0,0,0,5") # adjust the filter on the juno voice (its second oscillator)
 ```

 Our code in `amy_headers.py` generates and bakes in these patches into AMY so they're ready for playback on any device.
-You can add your own patches.
+You can add your own patches by "recording" AMY setup commands and adding them to `patches.h`.

 # Wire protocol